OpenBuildings/spiderling/README.md

 $page = new Page();
 ```

-Setting the "pid file" argument on start, allows the driver to save the pid of the phantomjs server process to that file, and then try to clean up the server when started again, thus making sure you don't have running phantomjs process all over the place.
+Setting the "pid file" argument on start, allows the driver to save the pid of the phantomjs server process to that file, and then try to clean up the server when started again, thus making sure you don't have running PhantomJS process all over the place.

 ### Driver_Selenium

-Using this driver all the finds and actions are performed through a real browser, driven by selenium.
+Using this driver all the finds and actions are performed through a real browser, driven by Selenium.

 You can use the standalone server for example, which can be downloaded from here: https://code.google.com/p/selenium/downloads/list.

-You'll also have to start the selenium server yourself, and direct the driver what url to use to access that server, by default its "http://localhost:4444" (the default for selenium server standalone).
+You'll also have to start the Selenium server yourself, and direct the driver what URL to use to access that server, by default its "http://localhost:4444" (the default for Selenium server standalone).

-If you're using the standalone selenium, you can start it like this:
+If you're using the standalone Selenium, you can start it like this:

 ```
-cd /{where the selenium server standalone jar is}
+cd /{where the Selenium server standalone jar is}
 java -jar selenium-server-standalone-2.*.jar
 ```